-One thing is for sure, IT outages are costly.
-IT downtime costs UK businesses between £4,000 - £200,000 per hour1, so it is important to weigh up your options to avoid IT outages.
+Deciding between in-house or outsourced IT support can seem a daunting task.
+One thing is certain, IT outages are costly.
+IT downtime costs UK businesses between £4,000 - £200,000 per hour, so it is important to weigh up your options to avoid IT outages and operational inefficiencies.

 The pros and advantages of in-house IT support include:

 With your IT department being on your business premises, you know that you are guaranteed quick support.
 Many outsourced IT companies will also provide quick support but can sometimes be difficult to contact if phone lines are busy.
 With an internal IT team, you can simply speak to them in person and get the problem looked at straight away.

 Not only are you all but guaranteed quick support but you can also get eyes to view the problem.
 While an outsourced IT company can do this via a remote session, it’s never quite the same as being there in person.
 Being able to see an issue in front of you becomes a big advantage when the problem is with hardware rather than software.
 However, the influx in remote working and cloud computing has taken the shine off this advantage.
 Businesses are moving away from on-site servers because of the many advantages of cloud vs on-premise.

 An In-house IT team will only work on your systems.
 Having just one system to learn means they can quickly build up a detailed picture of your networks and more.
 Every IT infrastructure is unique and an outsourced IT company will have lots of different networks to remember.
 By having to learn just one system, it should mean your problems get fixed quicker.

 With an in-house IT team you can choose who you hire meaning you can make them part of your company culture.
 Employing people who are in line with your company values will improve productivity, and any HR problems can be resolved on site quickly.

 When you employ somebody in-house, you can tailor the training for them.
 The training can be to enhance their IT skills or training that the whole company does.
 Training will not only help the personal growth of employees but your company to grow too.